-Sample Engagement - Legal Expense Management & Reduction: A publicly traded financial services company wanted to reduce legal related expenditures.
-Working with procurement, the legal department desired to strategize how it could reduce its overall legal budget without sacrificing the quality of the legal advice it received.
-Because of a lack of expertise and overall resource constraints, the legal department needed an experienced attorney, with significant seniority and legal expense management experience, to lead the initiative.
+Sample Engagement - Legal Expense Management & Reduction: A publicly traded financial services company was under increasing pressure to reduce law department expenditures.
+Working with the procurement department, the law department initiated a project to analyze its outside counsel legal spend, and to determine how it could reduce its overall legal budget without sacrificing the quality of outside counsel legal advice.
+Because of a lack of expertise and overall resource constraints, the law department needed an experienced attorney with significant legal expense management experience to lead the initiative.

-Resources Global deployed a former general counsel with the requisite experience to lead the initiative.
-Our consultant identified potential fee arrangement negotiations, engaged law firms' consolidations, legal work reallocation to lower cost providers, and preferred provider programs to increase the company's leverage.
+RGP Legal deployed a former general counsel with financial services and legal spend reduction experience to lead the initiative.
+Our consultant identified potential fee arrangement negotiations, law firm consolidations, lower cost providers and preferred provider programs to increase the company's leverage and efficiency.